 People often question the sustainable and eco-friendly nature of the modal fabric, but it’s worth examining.
 On examination, although this fabric comes from plants, it still requires the use of chemicals and dyes in its processing.

-Destroying forests is also another challenge, especially when companies don’t consider sustainable forests in the production process.
-These raise questions about how sustainable modal fabric really is and what is its environmental impact.
+Destroying forests is another challenge, especially when companies don’t consider sustainable forests in production.
+These raise questions about how sustainable modal fabric is and its environmental impact.

 Generally, the eco-friendly level of modal fabric largely depends on each company and its processes.
 We can factor in manufacturing processes like the source of the pulp, chemical types, and how manufacturers treat water waste.

 A study revealed that the cradle-to-gate manufacturing of spun-dyed modal fabric has a 60% lower carbon footprint and 50% lower energy use.
-It also uses only 50% water compared to traditionally-dyed fabric.
-Additionally, it has about 40-60% lower environmental impacts compared to such fabrics1.
+It also uses only 50% water compared to traditionally dyed fabric.
+It also has about 40-60% lower environmental impacts than such fabrics1.

-To show its commitment and make a difference, a variation of Lenzing Modal sprang up in 2012.
+A variation of Lenzing Modal sprang up in 2012 to show its commitment and make a difference.
 The company presented Modal Color.
 Unlike other semi-synthetic fabrics, this variation has eco-friendly advantages in how the dying process occurs, and the manufacturing process is carbon neutral.
 Other rayon manufacturers are also beginning to be more conscious of their processes.

 Many companies produce modal in Europe, and the US only produces a small amount.
-Elsewhere, modal production typically takes place in countries like China, Indonesia, Pakistan, and India.
-The lower-cost modal fabrics can come from areas where unsustainable harvesting persists, and worker conditions have been called into question.
+Alternatively, modal production typically occurs in countries like China, Indonesia, Pakistan, and India.
+The lower-cost modal fabrics can come from areas where unsustainable harvesting persists and worker conditions have been called into question.

 Unfortunately, many of these supply chains are difficult to trace, and the best sustainable option is choosing brands with full transparency across their supply and manufacturing.

-As part of their sustainable efforts, a number of fashion industry brands have made the switch from viscose rayon to more sustainable fabrics like modal.
+Several fashion industry brands have switched from viscose rayon fabrics to more sustainable options like modal as part of their sustainable efforts.
 Here is a selection of companies using modal:

 This women’s sustainable fashion company uses TENCEL Modal in some of its pieces.
 Amour Vert partners with mills rather than buying already-made fabric.
 The purpose of this is to monitor the process of developing fabrics that are sustainable, soft, long-lasting, and of high quality.

-This gender-inclusive and ethical underwear brand incorporate the use of TENCEL Modal.
+This gender-inclusive and ethical underwear brand incorporates the use of TENCEL Modal.
 This fabric is soft, breathable, and durable, making it ideal for under clothing.
 TomboyX’s eco-friendly clothing line includes bras, bikinis, period wear, boy shorts, boxer briefs, and trunks.
-The brand is committed to sustainable practices, hence, its use of TENCEL Modal fabric.
+The brand is committed to sustainable practices, hence its use of TENCEL Modal fabric.

 Casagin creates comfortable and super soft undies, loungewear, swimwear, and sportswear.
 The brand uses TENCEL Modal for many of its pieces.
 The company assures its customers that the clothes are toxic-free when it comes to gentleness on the skin.
 The dyes and dyeing process takes place in Italy according to strict guidelines.